jostylr/literate-programming-book/manuscript/artistic-programming.md

 This could easily become cumbersome.
 As is generally true with this style of programming, it is a matter of artistic choice as to which is the most useful and clear in any given situation.
-It is likely to evolve over time just as repeating similar code often involves into pulling it out to functions.
+It is likely to evolve over time just as repeating similar code often evolves into pulling it out to functions.
 This is just one of the stops along the way.